 In short, the authors found that the purpose of moral outrage is to assuage feelings about personal or collective immorality.

 This doesn’t mean that shock and disbelief never come from a genuine and heartfelt place.
-After all, Rothschild underscores that not all moral outrage is self-serving, illegitimate and only for show.
+After all, Rothschild underscores that not all moral outrage is self-serving and only for show (which is often called virtue signalling).
 Nonetheless, the research does suggest that the urge to express such outrage is not as disinterested as commonly assumed.

 Moral outrage can also be counterproductive in the pursuit of reducing separateness between people.
 Ram Dass wrote about how getting people politically involved by intensifying moral outrage only creates more polarisation.
 Moral outrage tends towards ‘othering’: the viewing of outsiders (which can include ideological outsiders) as ‘not part of the group’, to be shunned and myopically reduced as racists, xenophobes, sexists etc. There are evolutionary reasons for this persistent ‘us vs. them’ mentality; namely, as a way to cope with competition from an outside group.